 auto.cnf file is automatically generated;

-you should not attempt to write or modify this file.
+do not attempt to write or modify this file.

-slave's UUID can be seen in the output of
+replica's UUID can be seen in the output of

 SHOW SLAVE HOSTS.
 Once